We are not accepting any more SUMMER INTERNS at this time.

 Please continue to contact us about FALL INTERNSHIPS ONLY.

 Are you looking for college credit?
 The Ansonia Nature Center has many different types of internships.

-For more information about internships, read the internships listed below, or contact our Internship Coordinator, Jessica Sulkowski, at firstname.lastname@example.org.
+For more information about internships, read the internships listed below, and contact Alison at firstname.lastname@example.org

 Animal Care Intern